 As a result of his intense pursuit, the employees at Tesla are on top of their game.
 They’re definitely engaged and invested in their jobs.

 Chief Revenue Officer – Money Master

 Take it from Ben Sardella, the Money Master at Datanyze, a technographic provider.
-His best sales advice: address the core reason why a person buys a product.
+His best sales advice addresses the core reason a person buys a product.

 Account Executive – Account Catalyst

-As the main handler of accounts, an Account Executive works closely with account owners.
+As the main handler of accounts, an Account Executive (or Account Manager) works closely with account owners.
 They coordinate with the owners to provide effective advice for any account-related activity.

 Account Representative – Account Evangelist

 An Account Representative collaborates with account executives to provide information to the higher-ups.
 As representatives for customer accounts, they need strong communication skills.

 Business Development Managers are visionaries who play for the long haul.
 They decide what’s best for a company.